cea-trust-platform/MEDCoupling_tutos/README.md

-  As system packages will be hidden, in some configurations (native medcoupling/salome), numpy and scipy need to be installed in this environnement.
+  As system packages will be hidden, in some configurations (native medcoupling/salome), numpy and scipy need to be installed in this environment.
 A `requirements.txt` file is provided which lists needed
   packages:

   ```bash